Russian battleship Imperator Aleksandr III: Construction and career

 Volia sailed from Sevastopol to Novorossiysk on 1 May 1918 to avoid capture by advancing German troops.
-While at Novorossiysk she received an order to scuttle on 19 June 1918, but the majority of the crew (933 versus 640) refused to do so and decided to return to Sevastopol.
+While at Novorossiysk she received an order to scuttle on 19 June 1918, but the majority of the crew (933 versus 640) voted not to do so and they decided to return to Sevastopol.
 Upon arrival she was disarmed and only guards were left on board, but the Germans took control on 1 October.
-The ship made a brief cruise with a German crew on 15 October, but her guns were still inoperable.
+On 15 October she was commissioned into the Imperial German Navy and manned by the crew of the decommissioned dreadnought Rheinland.
+She made some brief cruises with a German crew and by November was ready to begin sea and gunnery trials.
+However, because of the German Revolution, all further training was cancelled on 6 November.
 Less than a month later the Germans were forced to turn her over to the British on 24 November in accordance with the Armistice when a party from the light cruiser HMS Canterbury took charge of her.
 A month later she was sailed for the port of İzmit, on the Sea of Marmara, by a crew from the pre-dreadnought HMS Agamemnon, which also escorted her.

 On 29 October 1919 she was sailed back to Sevastopol by a crew from the battleship HMS Iron Duke and turned over to the White Russians on 1 November.
 They renamed her General Alekseyev and carried out shore bombardments with only three of her of twelve guns operable.
 With the collapse of the White Russian armies in Southern Russia in 1920, the ship helped to evacuate the Whites from the Crimea to Bizerte, where she was interned with the rest of Wrangel's fleet.
-The French decided not to sell her back to the Soviet Union and she was sold for scrap in the late 1920s to pay her docking costs although she was not actually broken up until 1936.
+Negotiations to sell her to the Soviet Union fell through and she was sold for scrap in the late 1920s to pay her docking costs although she was not actually broken up until 1936.